anvil39069/donut/README.md

-# Donut math: how donut.c works
+# Donut math: how donut.c and donut2.cpp sworks